 Niacinamide works by improving cellular turnover and supporting your skin’s natural protective barrier to prevent oxidative stress.

-Can you use niacinamide with other active ingredients?
+Can you use topical niacinamide with other active ingredients?

 Like all active ingredients, you want to consider the other products you’re using when you include niacinamide in your skincare routine.
 You can maximize the results of your niacinamide use by combining it with other active ingredients.
 If you’re looking to treat acne, you can add zinc as an extra ingredient.